Lydia Moyer: Early life

 Moyer received her BFA at the New York State School of Art and Design at Alfred in 1999.
 In 2005, Moyer received her MFA in studio practice at UNC Chapel Hill.

 Career

 After receiving her BFA, Moyer taught community documentary at Appalshop in Appalachian Kentucky.
-She began teaching at UVA in 2006.

 Moyer's art is primarily video and print art.
 In an interview with Kiana Williams for Iris Magazine, a feminist magazine, at the University of Virginia, Moyer described her art making process as though it is her “job to distill personal experience or interest into something that other people can understand or from which they can get something, whether it be a feeling, an insight, a question, anything.”

 Artwork

 Much of Moyer's work deals with the environmental and social issues that she describes as "the shadow of capitalism."
 Her video series The Forcing, for instance, deals directly with themes of environmental degradation and state violence, relying heavily on sound to connect benign images of nature with sometimes disturbing footage of current events.
 Deer, commonly associated with femininity, play a crucial role in many of Moyer's pieces.